Holly Pryce: who I am and my journey into web development

 What I didn’t know was what I wanted to study.

-My original plan was to study for a degree in marine biology, but during my time at college, I realised that I was useless at biology.
-I also considered studying something technology related, like computer science, but I guess I worried that I would lose interest in it if I was studying it full-time.
+My original plan was to study for a degree in marine biology, but during my time at college, I realised that I did actually enjoy biology as much as I thought I did, and I was also struggling with it.
+I also considered studying something technology related, like computer science, but I worried that I would lose interest in it if I was studying it full-time.

 In the end, I decided to study geography as I enjoyed it, I was good at it, and it seemed to have good career prospects.